Tree-of-Evidence: Efficient "System 2" Search for Faithful Multimodal Grounding¶

 TL;DR¶

-This paper proposes Tree-of-Evidence (ToE), an inference-time discrete beam search algorithm that formalizes multimodal model interpretability as a discrete optimization problem over coarse-grained evidence units (vital sign time windows, radiology report segments).
-With only 5 evidence units, ToE retains over 98% of the full-input model's AUROC while generating auditable evidence trace paths.
+This paper proposes Tree-of-Evidence (ToE), an inference-time discrete beam search algorithm that formalizes multimodal model interpretability as a discrete optimization problem over coarse-grained evidence units (vital sign time windows, radiology report snippets).
+Using only 5 evidence units, it retains over 98% of the AUROC of the full-input model while generating auditable evidence tracking paths.

 Background & Motivation¶

-Background: Large multimodal models (LMMs) have achieved state-of-the-art performance in high-stakes domains such as healthcare, but their reasoning processes remain opaque.
-Existing interpretability methods include attention visualization, gradient saliency, post-hoc attribution methods (LIME/SHAP), and concept bottleneck models (CBMs).
+Background: Large Multimodal Models (LMMs) have achieved SOTA performance in high-risk domains such as healthcare, but their reasoning processes remain opaque.
+Existing interpretability methods include post-hoc attribution methods like attention visualization, gradient saliency, LIME/SHAP, and Concept Bottleneck Models (CBM).

-Limitations of Prior Work: (1) Attention weights are often unfaithful to the model's actual decision logic; (2) LIME/SHAP provide approximations without guarantees and cannot produce discrete evidence selection; (3) CBMs require predefined concept annotations and are static at inference time, lacking adaptive search capability; (4) existing rationale extraction methods are typically limited to a single modality (primarily text) and fail to capture cross-modal synergistic dependencies.
+Limitations of Prior Work: (1) Attention weights are often unfaithful to the model's actual decision logic; (2) LIME/SHAP provide approximations rather than guarantees and cannot provide discrete evidence selection; (3) CBMs require pre-defined concept annotations and are static during inference, lacking adaptive search capabilities; (4) Existing rationale extraction methods are typically limited to a single modality (primarily text) and fail to capture cross-modal synergistic dependencies.

-Key Challenge: Clinical deployment requires that model predictions be explicitly traceable to specific, verifiable evidence, yet existing methods are either unfaithful, do not support multimodal inputs, or cannot provide audit trails.
+Key Challenge: Clinical deployment requires model predictions to be explicitly traceable to specific verifiable evidence, but existing methods are either unfaithful, do not support multimodality, or fail to provide an audit trail.

-Goal: Design an inference-time search algorithm capable of identifying a compact multimodal evidence set that both reproduces full-input predictions and provides an auditable search process.
+Goal: Design an inference-time search algorithm capable of finding a compact set of multimodal evidence that can both reproduce full-input predictions and provide an auditable search process.

-Key Insight: Drawing on the deliberate branching search concept from Tree-of-Thoughts, this work reframes interpretability as a discrete search problem—a "System 2"-style multi-step deliberate search rather than a "System 1"-style single-pass greedy ranking.
+Key Insight: Drawing inspiration from the deliberate branching search idea of Tree-of-Thoughts, interpretability is treated as a discrete search problem—a "System 2" style multi-step deliberate search rather than a "System 1" style single-pass greedy ranking.

-Core Idea: Structure the multimodal input space into "global context" (fixed priors, e.g., CXR/ECG baselines) and "searchable evidence" (dynamically varying vital signs and clinical notes).
-A lightweight Evidence Bottleneck scorer is trained, and beam search is performed at inference time to identify the most compact faithful evidence set.
+Core Idea: The multimodal input space is structured into "global context" (fixed priors, such as CXR/ECG baselines) and "searchable evidence" (dynamic vital signs and notes).
+By training a lightweight Evidence Bottleneck scorer and executing beam search during inference, the most compact and faithful evidence set is identified.

 Method¶